emutex/Emutex_MAX6957_Library/README.md

 Place the Emutex_MAX9657 library folder in your Arduino libraries folder, and restart the IDE.

+The PCB CAD file for the GPIO shield, created with FreePCB 1.359, can be found in the PCB sub-folder.

 ## TODO

 * Add support for GPIO input modes